xhlow/dand-t2-p2-eda/README.md

 from [RStudio's website](http://www.rstudio.com/).
 If you choose this option, make sure you install the R programming language first before installing RStudio.

+If you plan to only view the analysis and not the code written for the analysis, you can download the html file `explore_summarize_data.html`, which is knitted from the Rmd file, and open it using your web browser.

 ## Dataset